 Frequently Asked Questions

-If you find yourself constantly working late or on the weekend, missing deadlines or late for meetings, doing work that drains your energy rather than work you like doing, are all great indicators you would benefit from a DDA.
+If you find yourself constantly working late or on the weekend, missing deadlines, or late for meetings, or doing work that drains your energy rather than work you like doing, these are all great indicators you would benefit from a DDA.

 There are essential jobs you might not have the passion to do, like administrative or accounting tasks.
 Hiring a Dedicated Distant Assistant alleviates the work, letting you focus on the things you love about the business, or pushing your business to the next level.